ranja-sarkar/ranja-sarkar.github.io/_posts/2026-03-27-meet-your-AI-partners.md

 # Goal-driven systems

 They are the master planners.
-Unlike the tailors who look at the individual, the strategists look at a high-level objective such as managing city-wide traffic or optimizing resources for a global corporation and works backward to achieve it.
+Unlike the tailors who look at the individual, the strategists look at a high-level objective such as managing city-wide traffic or optimizing resources for a global corporation (very much like [assignment problem](https://developers.google.com/optimization/assignment) in OR)and works backward to achieve it.

 The strategist doesn't try to solve a massive problem all at once.
 Instead, it uses decomposes the task.
 These systems break high-level, complex objectives into smaller, actionable sub-goals.
 What truly sets these systems apart is that they establish a sequence of learning and actions.
 Through trial and error, they determine the best order of operations to reach a goal.